coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 Phone: 0122 474 2431)

 ### Milestone 2.3: Create a Main Menu
-1. Go to Appearance and give the Menu Name `Main Menu`
+1. Go to Appearance and give the Menu Name `Main Menu`.
 2. Add Contact, About Me, and Sample Page inside the Menu Structure.
 The Sample Page is a sub item of the About Me.
-3. Tick 'Top Menu' in the *Display location* and then click `Save Menu`
+3. Tick 'Top Menu' in the *Display location* and then click `Save Menu`.

 Your WordPress Home page now should look similar to this:
 <img src="https://i.imgur.com/6tywpju.png" alt="WP Homepage">